We explain what it means to be inclusive and accessible in society, and share seven ways to facilitate this in communities

 What does accessibility mean?

 Being accessible means something is easy for anyone to ‘enter, use, reach or obtain’.
-This could be ensuring there is disabled access to buildings or that content can be easily navigated online.
+This could be ensuring there is appropriate disabled access to buildings, or that content can be easily navigated online.
 Accessibility is about designing ways that allow people to access information, products or services easily.
 At the core of accessibility is making sure it can be used by as many people as possible.

 The social model of disability

 The social model of disability is a way of viewing the world.
 It notes that people are disabled by barriers in society, not by their impairment or difference.
-Barriers could be physical, such as not having disabled access to buildings, communicative or attitudinal.
+Barriers could be physical, such as not having disabled access to buildings, communicative, or attitudinal.

 We recognise that there are many terms used when talking about disability.
 Here, we use the term ‘disabled person/people’ but you may prefer to use ‘person with a disability’, ‘wheelchair user’, ‘differently-abled’, or other terms.
 Please use whatever language you feel comfortable using and when communicating with a disabled person, take note of their individual preferences.